How to Make a Sales Pitch Video that Converts in 8 Simple Steps

 The important thing isn’t the production value of your video, it’s the message.
 So, focus first on getting your pitch right, then worry about the tools you’ll use to record and send it.

-Here are three top video sales tools that could come in handy:
+Here are four top video sales tools that could come in handy:

 - Loom allows you to record video messages of yourself while also sharing your screen.
 This is perfect for asynchronous communication, and especially for giving a mini product demo or slide presentation that also features your face.